Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Background and Related Work

 Figure~\ref{fig:motivated} illustrates this problem with a real example from SWE-bench Verified (\texttt{django-11276}~\cite{django-11276}).
 The issue modifies how \texttt{escape()} formats its output.
 Although this change targets a single function, the new output format also affects \texttt{urlize()}, a downstream function that consumes and reverses the escaped text before processing URLs.
 The oracle patch updates both functions to keep them consistent.
 In contrast, the patch submitted by Trae~\cite{gao2025trae} updates only \texttt{escape()}, leaving \texttt{urlize()} expecting the old format.
 This patch passes all existing tests because the developer tests check only the local escape output---no test exercises the downstream URL-processing path.

 This example highlights a recurring test weakness: existing tests may accept patches that fix the visible symptom while omitting semantically necessary downstream changes. \tool addresses this gap in two steps.
-First, it generates a surviving variant that mutates the \texttt{urlize()} logic yet still passes all original tests, confirming that the downstream path is unconstrained.
-Second, guided by this variant, \tool generates a test that checks the end-to-end pipeline, feeding an entity through both \texttt{escape()} and \texttt{urlize()} and asserting on the final URL output.
-This test passes on the oracle patch but fails on the plausible patch, exposing the missing downstream update.
+First, \tool generates a surviving variant by making a small, behavior-changing edit inside the reference patch and keeping it only if it still passes all original tests.
+Here, the edit rewrites the downstream \texttt{urlize()} logic.
+As the developer-written test checks only the output of \texttt{escape()} and never exercises \texttt{urlize()}, the variant still passes all original tests, confirming that the downstream path is unconstrained.
+Second, \tool uses the surviving variant as a signal of this gap and prompts an LLM to generate a set of tests that the gold patch passes but the variant fails.
+Specifically, this test runs \texttt{escape()} and \texttt{urlize()} end-to-end and asserts on the final URL.
+It also fails on the plausible patch shown in Figure~\ref{fig:motivated}, exposing the missing downstream update.
 By automatically generating targeted tests from surviving variants, \tool provides a practical, fully automated mechanism for improving benchmark reliability without requiring manual test authoring or domain-specific knowledge.